Approved MPN Treatments & MPN Clinical Trials

 Ruxolitinib (JAK1/2 inhibitor) has been a truly transformative medication in the landscape of myeloproliferative neoplasms that dramatically improved the quality of life and extended the survival of patients with myelofibrosis (MF) since its regulatory approval in 2011.
 Ruxolitinib ameliorates the quality of life of MF patients by substantially improving splenomegaly and the burden of constitutional symptoms, such as fatigue, early satiety, bone pain, low-grade fevers, pruritus, abdominal discomfort, and unintentional weight loss.

-Prior to the clinical development of ruxolitinib, MF treatments were scarce and the quality of life for MF patients was very poor.
+Prior to the clinical development of ruxolitinib, MF treatments were scarce and the quality of life for patients with MF was very poor.
 Ruxolitinib has become the global standard of care for MF and the backbone of leading novel combination treatments in advanced clinical development.
-Notably, follow-up analyses of the phase 3 randomized COMFORT-1 and COMFORT-2 studies documented the marked impact of ruxolitinib in prolonging survival of MF patients versus control.
-These findings were confirmed by recent analyses of retrospective and real-world data, for example, the ERNEST study and others that were conducted at MD Anderson Cancer Center (Masarova L. et al., Cancer 2023; Verstovsek S. et al., Annals Hematol.
-2022; and Masarova L. et al., Cancer 2022).
+Notably, follow-up analyses of the phase 3 randomized COMFORT-1 and COMFORT-2 studies documented the marked impact of ruxolitinib versus control in prolonging survival of patients with MF (Verstovsek S. et al., J. Hematol.
+Oncol.
+2017).
+These findings were confirmed by recent analyses of retrospective analyses and real-world data, for example, the ERNEST study and other studies that were conducted at the MD Anderson Cancer Center (Verstovsek S, et al., Cancer 2023; Masarova L. et al., Cancer 2023; Verstovsek S. et al., Annals Hematol.
+2022; Masarova L. et al., Cancer 2022).
 Life extension is now recognized as a full-fledged benefit of ruxolitinib.

 Ruxolitinib was the first and sole medication that had received regulatory approval for MF until 2019, when fedratinib was approved as a treatment for MF.
-Fedratinib, the second oral JAK2 inhibitor, may be considered as a good treatment option in second line patients with MF, for example.
-Fedratinib reduces spleen size and improves symptoms, similar to ruxolitinib but has a different toxicity profile requiring a more attentative approach then ruxolitinib.
+Fedratinib, the second approved oral JAK2 inhibitor, may be considered as a good treatment option in second line patients with MF.
+Fedratinib reduces spleen size and improves symptoms, similar to ruxolitinib but has a different toxicity profile requiring a more attentative approach than ruxolitinib.

 Pacritinib (JAK2/IRAK1/ACVR1 inhibitor) was approved as a treatment for MF patients who have severe thrombocytopenia (low platelet counts) in February 2022.
 In thrombocytopenic patients, treatment with ruxolitinib or fedratinib is not recommended because these agents may exacerbate thrombocytopenia.
 About 25% of MF patients have moderate to severe thrombocytopenia at diagnosis.
 Regulatory approval of pacritinib addressed the major unmet needs of severely thrombocytopenic patients with MF; these patients have poor prognosis and lacked effective and safe treatment options until pacritinib was approved.